-PYP Trans-disciplinary Theme MYP Global Contexts Focus Questions in MYP Who are we Identities and Relationships Who am I?
+PYP Trans-disciplinary Theme Who are we MYP Global Contexts Identities and Relationships Focus Questions in MYP Who am I?
 Who are we?
 Where we are in place and time Orientation in space and time What is the meaning of where and when?
 How we express ourselves Personal and cultural expression What is the nature and purpose of creative expression?
 How the world works Scientific and technical innovation How do we understand the world in which we live?
 How we organise ourselves Globalisation and sustainability How is everything connected?
 Sharing the planet Fairness and Development What are the consequences of our common humanity?